cjherman6/capstone/README.md

 * When it passes over a feature it’s not designed to detect, such as the opposite (e.g. bottom edge), you get a negative (figure b); or no activation at all, you get a low value (figure c)

 ##### Figure A
-_Since it's light (high value pixels) in the upper row of this kernel, and dark (low value pixels) in the lower row of this kernel, the upper row is not cancelled out and creates a high value (i.e. activation) of 845_
+_Since it's light (high value pixels) in the upper row of this kernel, and dark (low value pixels) in the lower row of this kernel, the upper row is not cancelled out and this creates a high value (i.e. activation) of 845_
 ![activation](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/activation.png)

 ##### Figure B